code-designphil/go-login/README.md

 There is an API Gateway built in front of the lambda function.
 The lambda can handle:
 - `/register`: saves the user with a hashed password in DynamoDB
 - `/login`: compares the plain text password with the hashed one from DynamoDB
-- `/protected`: is an example for a page that just a logged in user with a valid session (which gets checked via JWT Tokens) can access the page
+- `/protected`: is an example for a page that just a logged in user with a valid session (which gets checked via JWT Tokens) can access

 ## Useful commands